clojure-grimoire/grimoire/resources/1.5.0/clojure.test/use-fixtures/docstring.md

-Wrap test runs in a fixture function to perform setup andteardown.
-Using a fixture-type of :each wraps every testindividually, while:once wraps the whole run in a single function.
+Wrap test runs in a fixture function to perform setup and teardown.
+Using a fixture-type of :each wraps every test individually, while:once wraps the whole run in a single function.